firefox-devtools/rfcs/README.md

 ## Reviewing RFCs

-Each week the [DevTools RFC team][] will attempt to review open RFC issues.
-Reviewed RFCs will also be mentioned in the weekly DevTools team meeting (see archives for [devtools-weekly-meetings][]).
+Each week the [DevTools RFC team][] will mention the open RFCs during the DevTools meeting, to bring relevant peers' attention to them (see archives for [devtools-weekly-meetings][]).

-The team will send an email a few days prior to the review meeting to [dev-developer-tools][] to announce which RFCs are likely to be reviewed, and encourage peers to comment if needed.
+The team will send an email a few days prior to the review meeting to [dev-developer-tools][] to announce which RFCs are going to be reviewed, and encourage peers to comment if needed.

 ## Closing RFCs